matthiasweigand/matthiasweigand.github.io/_pages/research.md

 ### Work in Progress

-How Autocracies Form: State Capacity, Absolutism, and the Thirty Years' War (with Luis Bosshart)
+Crisis, State Capacity, and the Making of Autocracy: A Design-based Analysis of the Thirty Years’ War (with Luis Bosshart)

 The German Colonial Enterprise, 1897--1914